Descent on elliptic surfaces and arithmetic bounds for the Mordell-Weil rank

 \end{enumerate} \end{thm}

 A few comments on the statement of Theorem~\ref{thm_kummer}: \begin{enumerate} \item The group $\E^{p\Phi}(S)$ is the group of sections of $\E$ which, in each fiber, reduce to a component which is a multiple of $p$ in the group of components.
 The quotient $\E^{p\Phi}(S)/p\E(S)$ measures the difference between sections which are locally multiples of $p$ and those which are globally multiples of $p$ (where locally should be understood in the sense of {\'e}tale topology).
-The injective morphism \eqref{eq:descent_map} is, roughly speaking, a coboundary map for the Kummer exact sequence induced by multiplication by $p$ on $\E$. \item Let $J_C$ be the Jacobian of $C$.
+The injective morphism \eqref{eq:pdescent_map} is, roughly speaking, a coboundary map for the Kummer exact sequence induced by multiplication by $p$ on $\E$. \item Let $J_C$ be the Jacobian of $C$.
 Then $\Pic(C)[p]$ is a subgroup of $J_C(k)[p]$, the group of $k$-rational $p$-torsion points on $J_C$ (equality holds, for example, if $C(k)\neq\emptyset$).
-Thus, $\Pic(C)[p]$ is a quantity which depends on the arithmetic of $C$ over $k$. \item Observe that the norm map $N_{C/S}:\Pic(C)[p]\to\Pic(S)[p]$ is surjective, because the degree of $C\to S$ is $p^2-1$, which is coprime to $p$.
-It follows that the quantity $\dim_{\mathbb{F}_p} \Pic(C)[p] - \dim_{\mathbb{F}_p} \Pic(S)[p]$ cannot decrease when enlarging the field $k$. \item In the inequality \eqref{inequality1}, the terms $\dim_{\mathbb{F}_p} \Pic(C)[p] - \dim_{\mathbb{F}_p} \Pic(S)[p]$ and $\#\{v\in \Sigma, p\mid c_v\}$ are both of arithmetic nature.
-As we have seen, the first one depends on the size of the $k$-rational $p$-torsion subgroups of the Jacobians of the curves $C$ and $S$.
+Thus, $\Pic(C)[p]$ is a quantity which depends on the arithmetic of $C$ over $k$. \item Observe that the norm map $N_{C/C^+}:\Pic(C)[p]\to\Pic(C^+)[p]$ is surjective when $p\geq 3$, because the degree of $C\to C^+$ is $2$, which is coprime to $p$.
+It follows that the quantity $\dim_{\mathbb{F}_p} \Pic(C)[p] - \dim_{\mathbb{F}_p} \Pic(C^+)[p]$ cannot decrease when enlarging the field $k$.
+The same remark applies when $p=2$, in which case $C\to S$ has degree $3$, and hence the norm map $N_{C/S}:\Pic(C)[2]\to\Pic(S)[2]$ is surjective. \item In the bound \eqref{inequality1}, the terms $\dim_{\mathbb{F}_p} \Pic(C)[p] - \dim_{\mathbb{F}_p} \Pic(C^+)[p]$ and $\#\{v\in \Sigma, p\mid c_v\}$ are both of arithmetic nature.
+As we have seen, the first one depends on the size of the $k$-rational $p$-torsion subgroups of the Jacobians of the curves $C$ and $C^+$.
 The second one is the number of closed points of $S$ at which $\E$ has bad reduction and Tamagawa number divisible by $p$.